SvenTheSwede/kubernetes-icarus-project/README.md

 2 3 Nat Gateways and EIPS on the public networks.

-3  Change routing of private networks and add a route pointing to your nat gateway.
+3  Change routing of private networks by removing them from the main routing table and create 3 news ones and add a route pointing to your nat gateway.
 ```
 0.0.0.0/0 nat-gw11234555
 ```